nextcloud/vm/README.md

 See [this subrepo](https://github.com/nextcloud/vm/tree/master/vagrant) for more information.

 Please report any issues you can find.
-Improvments are welcome!
+Improvements are welcome!

 ## First look
 #### Nextcloud